-Tolerances have to be consistent 0.300 mm above to 0.800 meters below the water surface.
+Tolerances must be consistent 0.300 mm above to 0.800 metres below the water surface.

 These measurements must be certified by a surveyor or other qualified official on behalf of the LOC.

 The admissible tolerance in 25.000m swimming pools will be +0.010, -0.000.